 Create more and better-quality jobs.
-Although unemployment is nearing prepandemic levels in 2022 at 5.7 percent, there is much room to improve the quality, productivity, and stability of employment.
-By 2028, the target unemployment rate is within 4.0-5.0 percent, and the percentage of wage and salary workers in private establishments to total employed is within 53-55 percent.
+Although unemployment is nearing pre-pandemic levels in 2022 at 5.7 percent, there is much room to improve the quality, productivity, and stability of employment.
+By 2028, the target unemployment rate is within 4.0 to 5.0 percent, and the percentage of wage and salary workers in private establishments to total employed is within 53 to 55 percent.

 Reduce poverty incidence to 9 percent by 2028.
-This is expected to result from sustained economic growth that generates more and better-quality jobs, and is supported by an efficient social protection system.
+This is expected to result from sustained economic growth that generates more and better-quality jobs, and is supported by an efficient SP system.

 Keep food and overall prices low and stable.
-Food and overall inflation will be kept within 2.0-4.0 percent.
-This will then reduce subsistence incidence to 2.5-3.5 percent.
+Food and overall inflation will be kept within 2.0 to 4.0 percent.
+This will then reduce subsistence incidence to 2.5 to 3.5 percent.